Man who issued death threats to Pelosi, AOC sentenced to 18 months in prison - NewsBreak

 Man who issued death threats to Pelosi, AOC sentenced to 18 months in prison

 Paul Vernon Hoeffer was also sentenced to three years of supervised release.
-He had pleaded guilty to interstate transmission of threats to injure .Hillicon Valley — Amazon workers secure major union win in New York
+He had pleaded guilty to interstate transmission of threats to injure.Youngkin creates task force to safely house foster children

 Hoeffer called Pelosi’s office in March of 2019 and Ocasio-Cortez’s office in November 2020, threatening to kill them both, authorities said.